olegknyazev/GameTablesDocs/reference/headers_format.md

 *Component Type* is optional, you may omit it from both row and column header.

-To distinguish *Component Type* from other components (classifiers?) it's enclosed in angle brackets.
+To distinguish *Component Type* from other elements it's enclosed in angle brackets.
 Example:
 * \<Rigid Body\>
 * \<Enemy Brain\>